aws-samples/aws-serverless-workshops/MachineLearning/0_ExternalData/README.md

 1. Give the bucket a globally unique name
 1. Keep all other options and click **Create**

-Create an SQS queue to buffer the groundstation function:
+Create an SQS queue to buffer the ground station function:

 1. Navigate to [Simple Queue Service](https://console.aws.amazon.com/sqs) in the console
 1. Click **Create New Queue**